Lead Guide, Avalanche Education Instructor

 Not only is Matt a rock solid sledder, this Journeyman Heavy Duty Mechanic can also throw down on skis and a snowboard out there.
 When he's not guiding for EVSS, pulling wrenches on our sleds or operating snowcats in his spare time, you will find Matt heli-ski guiding in Iceland.

-He may be the newest member to the EVSS Team but has been rocking the 'stache since before it was cool.
+He may be relatively new to the EVSS Team but has been rocking the 'stache since before it was cool.
 With eleven years of riding experience, Travis excels at steep, technical tree lines but is also known for 'sending it' off almost anything he can find out there.
 Travis brings a wealth of big mountain experience and looks forward to helping people improve their riding skills.

 Media & Photo Inquiries